All Episodes

 I thought this was the point.

-But okay, go ahead go ahead.
+But okay, go ahead.

 Sure.

-Fine, fire away.
+All right, fire away.

 It's a socialist organization.

-And they are going to eclipse us in oil production if we don't get our act together.
+Anyway, they are ramping up big time, and they are going to eclipse us in oil production if we don't get our act together.

 What do you mean they're a socialist?

-You mean it is government run?
+You mean it is government-run?

 Yeah.